 There are real estate agents or house buyers who feel they need to get a better deal by paying bribes or commissions to other professionals who communicate with potential clients.
 A good case example involves a roofer in Frisco who claimed that the house inspected by the buyer’s representative had hidden roofing issues caused by hailstones.

-Fortunately, a Frisco Roofer named Gideon Bridges, who was just starting out his roofing business, was offering free inspection services.
-The owner of the house for sale requested Gideon to conduct a free inspection, which yielded negative results as far as the homeowner was concerned.
+Fortunately, a Frisco Roofer who was just starting out his roofing business, was offering free inspection services.
+The owner of the house for sale requested them to conduct a free inspection, which yielded negative results as far as the homeowner was concerned.
 The free inspection contradicted the buyer’s inspection report.
 This was supported by a video showing the roof has no damage whatsoever.

-While Gideon could have taken advantage of the chance to land a roofing project.
-Although it could have earned him as much $20K, he preferred to carry on his business by practicing good ethics, which today has made his Gideon Roofing one of the most sought after in Dallas, North Dallas and Fort Worth areas
+While they could have taken advantage of the chance to land a roofing project.
+Although it could have earned them as much $20K, he preferred to carry on his business by practicing good ethics, which today has made his company one of the most sought after in Dallas, North Dallas and Fort Worth areas